Trauma can be long lasting and devastating. It can also have huge impacts on mental health, daily functioning and personal relationships.

 “Unfortunately when we have an overwhelmingly negative experience, our emotions can become trapped.
 We are unable to move on from the impact of the traumatic event until we process our responses to what has happened,” says Karthika.

-“Counselling can assist an individual to navigate that sense of despair and cycle of reactivity towards a self-directed, enriched personal life,” says Karthika.
+“Trauma counselling can assist an individual to navigate that sense of despair and cycle of reactivity towards a self-directed, enriched personal life,” says Karthika.

 Windermere specialises in counselling for victims of crime and family violence survivors.
 This includes both adults and children.
 Sessions are usually held individually although sometimes joint counselling sessions are held to improve relationships and communication between parents and children.

 The aim is for people to feel safe again by assisting them to understand, express and manage their emotions.

 Trauma counselling is offered over a series of sessions.
 These consist of a longer, initial therapy session followed by a series of 50 minute sessions.

 For many, trauma therapy provides a safe space to speak about their trauma and it may be one of the first times they have spoken about their experience.

 As people progress through counselling they are encouraged to recognise their strengths and how to protect themselves.
 “Sessions can see a progression of simple to complex issues all of which are significant to each person in their daily lives,” says Karthika.